PSHE

 Vision

-To inspire pupils to be unique, positive and mindful individuals where they receive relevant learning experiences to help them to navigate their world and develop positive relationships with themselves and others.
+At Marton Manor Primary School, we inspire pupils to be unique, positive and mindful individuals.
+Children in our school receive relevant learning experiences to help them to navigate their world and develop positive relationships with themselves and others.

 Intent